 III.
 TAKE-HOME ESSAY.
 [Total 40 points.]

 DO THIS PART FIRST!
 Answer the following question thoroughly and precisely, perhaps even shrewdly, to at least three or four (3-4) pages, double-spaced.
 Answers should be virtuoso pieces of brilliance manifested in impressive eloquence, with facile reference to specifics from the Shakespearean texts, rather than just “Words, words, words.”
-An e-copy of the essay is due on exam day — Friday, October 8th, 9:00 am — to be dropped in a Canvas folder in the Discussions section.
+An e-copy of the essay is due on exam day — Monday, March 8th, 9:10 am — to be dropped in Blackboard in the Discussions section.

 That is, describe your frame of mind about Shakespeare and your expectations about a university Shakespeare course before this semester began (or, if you had taken one already, then before that class).
 What facet of Shakespeare, emerging since the start of this semester, has changed or modified your prior impression of this field of study, and what is the significance of this experience?
 Be precise enough to be including specifics and quotations from at least one of our plays.
 I’m not looking for an early course evaluation here, nor flattery, but rather a reflective moment on the critical thinking component of this portion of your educational experience at WSU while it is, ideally, happening.

 For more advice on writing a sterling essay and avoiding common pitfalls, see here: Essay Advice.